fbpx

 This Wellness Moment is from Health Plus Insurance.
 Read our past Wellness Moments.
 From our family to yours, take care.
 If you’re a Health Plus plan member remember you have access to free professional Wellness Benefits.

-spend time outdoors
+spend time outdoors social connection

 Wellness Moment 5 Easy Tips to Spend More Time Outdoors